railwayapp/docs/src/docs/guides/fixing-common-errors.md

 */}

-When deploying to Railway, you may encounter some errors that prevent your application from working.
+When deploying to Railway, you may encounter some errors that prevent your application from working as expected.
 These are descriptions and solutions to errors that users commonly encounter.

 ## Application Error: This application failed to respond